sven-weber/WebDavSyncClient/README.md

 ### Build Script
 All steps required for the build can be found in the included Cake build script (see [here](https://cakebuild.net)).
 The script is located in the ".\build" folder and is available for bash ("build.sh") and powershell ("build.ps1").
 All requirements for the build will automatically be downloaded when the script is executed.
-The build output will be located at ".\src\bin\Release\".
+The build output will be located at ".\src\bin\Release\"